 Please reference the schedule below for testing dates by county.

-2025 Golden Horseshoe Online Testing Calendar
+2026 Golden Horseshoe Online Testing Dates

 Tuesday, March 10